Couverture de All Aunt Hagar's Children

 À propos de ce contenu audio

-Returning to the city that inspired his first prize-winning book, Lost in the City, Jones has filled this new collection with people who call Washington, D.C., home.
+Returning to the city that inspired his first prizewinning book, Lost in the City, Jones has filled this new collection with people who call Washington, D.C., home.
 Yet it is not the city's power brokers that most concern him but rather its ordinary citizens.
-All Aunt Hagar's Children turns an unflinching eye to the men, women, and children caught between the old ways of the South and the temptations that await them further north, people who in Jones' masterful hands, emerge as fully human and morally complex, whether they are country folk used to getting up with the chickens or people with centuries of education behind them.
+All Aunt Hagar's Children turns an unflinching eye to the men, women, and children caught between the old ways of the South and the temptations that await them in the city, people who in Jones's masterful hands, emerge as fully human and morally complex, whether they are country folk used to getting up with the chickens or people with centuries of education behind them.
+With the legacy of slavery just a stone's throw behind them and the future uncertain, Jones's cornucopia of characters will haunt readers for years to come.

-©2006 Edward P. Jones (P)2006 HarperCollins Publishers
+©2006 Edward P. Jones; (P)2006 HarperCollins Publishers

 Afro-américaine Amériques Anthologies et nouvelles Sciences sociales États-Unis